Average Length of Stay KPI

 The average number of days a patient stays in the hospital.
 Shorter stays can indicate efficient care and resource utilization, while longer stays may point to more complex medical issues or potential inefficiencies in care delivery.

-Average Length of Stay Interpretation
+Measuring Average Length of Stay in Practice

 Common Pitfalls